KaiNorberg/PatchworkOS/README.md

 ## Shell Utilities

 Patchwork includes its own shell utilities designed around its [file flags](#file-flags) system.
-Here is a brief overview with some usage examples.
+Included is a brief overview with some usage examples.
+For convenience the init program will create hardlinks for each shell utility to their unix equivalents, this can be configured in the [init cfg](https://github.com/KaiNorberg/PatchworkOS/tree/main/root/cfg/init-main.cfg).

 **open** - Opens a file path and then immediately closes it.
 Intended as a replacement for `touch`.
 ```bash